18.104.22.168 Voluntary work

 - not primarily promote a particular religious or political view, and

-- not involve working for the job seeker's or a family member of the job seeker's own organisation, and
+- not involve working for an organisation of a job seeker's family member, or for the job seeker's own organisation, and

 - not involve violence towards people or damage to property, and

 - not undertake tasks which would normally be done by a paid employee, including a casual or part-time paid employee, and

 - not reduce hours usually worked by a paid employee or reduce customary overtime of an existing worker.